LyleKilson/e-commerce-back-end/README.md

 ---

-Click this [link](https://drive.google.com/file/d/1NmMGa0ilBML55Q9gwJL5TepVixNS6f-Y/view) to see the full demo video on `POST`, `PUT`, and `DELETE` routes for Categories, Products, and Tags being tested in Insomnia Core.
+Click this [link](https://drive.google.com/file/d/1NmMGa0ilBML55Q9gwJL5TepVixNS6f-Y/view) to see the full demo on `POST`, `PUT`, and `DELETE` routes for Categories, Products, and Tags being tested in Insomnia Core.

 ---